Kathryn Schulz

 Kathryn Schulz is an American journalist and author.
 She is a staff writer at The New Yorker.
 In 2016, she won the Pulitzer Prize for Feature Writing for her article on the risk of a major earthquake and tsunami in the Pacific Northwest.
+In 2023, she won the Lambda Literary Award for Lesbian Memoir or Biography.

 Biography

 Schulz was born in Shaker Heights, Ohio, to teacher Margot Schulz and lawyer Isaac Schulz.
 Her sister is the MIT cognitive scientist Laura Schulz.
-Schulz has described her family as "a fiercely intellectual family that is very interested in ideas."
+Schulz has described her family as "a fiercely intellectual family that is very interested in ideas".
 Schulz graduated from Shaker Heights High School in 1992.
 She then attended Brown University, graduating with a Bachelor of Arts with a major in history in 1996.

 After graduation Schulz planned to take a year off before pursuing a Ph.D.; she lived in Portland, Oregon briefly before moving to Costa Rica with her sister's family.
 Seeking to remain in Latin America and use her Spanish, Schulz became an editor and reporter at The Santiago Times.
 Through the experience she "realized that [her] attraction to ideas could be pursued without returning to academia."
 She returned to the United States in 2001, moving to New York City to work for Grist.

 In 2015, Schulz became a staff writer for The New Yorker, where she has written about everything from the legacy of an early Muslim immigrant in Wyoming to the radical life of civil rights activist Pauli Murray to Henry David Thoreau's Walden to brown marmorated stinkbugs.
-In 2016, she won the Pulitzer Prize for feature writing and a National Magazine Award for “The Really Big One,” her story on seismic risk in the Pacific Northwest.
+In 2016, she won the Pulitzer Prize for feature writing and a National Magazine Award for "The Really Big One", her story on seismic risk in the Pacific Northwest.

-Previously, she was the book critic for New York.
+Previously, she was the book critic for the biweekly magazine New York.

 She is the author of the book Being Wrong: Adventures in the Margin of Error.
 Her second book, Lost & Found, was published by Random House on January 11, 2022.

 Schulz was a 2004 recipient of the Pew Fellowship in International Journalism (now the International Reporting Project), and has reported from throughout Central and South America, Japan and the Middle East.